teja-bandikalla/my-project/myproject.md

 tasks to team members based on their area of technical competence the following morning.
-By creating a plan of action, and by working closely together as a team, we were able to tap into the combined team expertise and competence to not only provide a time-sensitive solution to the problem, but to also implement a support mechanism for payments which was never thought of during the initial list deliverables.
+By creating a plan of action, and by working closely together as a team, we were able to tap into the combined team expertise and competence to not only provide a time-sensitive solution to the problem, but to also implement a support mechanism for payments which was never thought of during the initial list of deliverables.
+Prioritizing and organizing really helped.
 ---
 ### How would you HANDLE STRESS with your work?